CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 If you need a package including the TTT/TTD/iDNA time travel tracing for a specific support case, please ask your Support Engineer for custom zip **tss_tools_ttt.zip** (redistribution of TTT is not allowed).

 ### 1. Quick Overview of Troubleshooting script tss.cmd
-Purpose: Multi-purpose Troubleshooting tool to simplify just-in-time rapid data collection for standard and sporadic issues in in complex environments - or is to be considered as a convenient method for submitting and following quick&easy action plans.
+Purpose: Multi-purpose Troubleshooting tool to simplify just-in-time rapid data collection for standard and sporadic issues in complex environments - or is to be considered as a convenient method for submitting and following quick&easy action plans.
 Copy the relevant _tss_tools.zip_ file and expand it to local disk, i.e. into _C:\tools_ folder.

 Please start the script in the C:\tools folder in **elevated CMD window**.
-For help, just run: `TSS` or
+For help, just run: `TSS` or  `TSS help yourKeyword`

 ` C:\tools>  tss [parameter list] `